amd-zhaofeng/SummarizationAdaptor/Design_Document.md

 - **Multilingual Prompt Templates**: Design templates for different language structures
 - **Language-Specific Adapters**: Train specialized LoRA adapters for major scientific languages
 - **Modular Adapter System**: Enable dynamic switching between language adapters

+The implementation sequence prioritizes foundational improvements to metrics and hyperparameters before advancing to more complex enhancements for chunking, post-processing, and multilingual capabilities.
+These enhancements represent a structured roadmap for advancing the capabilities of our scientific summarization adapter while maintaining its efficient architecture.

 ## 7. Source Code and Model